rahulgopinath/rahulgopinath.github.io/_posts/2022-02-16-python-callgraph.markdown

 <div name='python_canvas'></div>
 </form>
 ### Extracting the graph
-The call graph is essentially a source code walker, and shares the basic structure with our interpreter.
+The call-graph is essentially a source code walker, and shares the basic structure with our interpreter.

 <!--